Ar-zz-duboy/Arduboy/README.md

 ```
 C:\Users\username\My Documents\Arduino\libraries
 ```

+If you don't find the `libraries` folder in one of the above locations, you can determine its location using the navigation menu `File > Preferences`.
+In the `Settings` tab will be a `Sketchbook location:` field.
+The `libraries` folder will be in the folder set in this field.

 ### Include
 To use the Arduboy library in your own sketches, include the `Arduboy.h` header file.
 To do so, add the following line to the top of your `.ino` file.